danburzo/trimd/README.md

 Use the `--data-url` flag to output the HTML as a base64-encoded `data:` URL.

 Use the `--no-sanitize` flag to skip the HTML sanitization step.
-Sanitization should only be disabled when the Markdown input is known to be safe.
+Sanitization should only be disabled when the HTML input is known to be safe.

 ### `trimd remarkdown`